-() The quantity of Nd is calculated as lower average of most recent installations, and it is not in expected proportion.
-Similar data can be obtained by using the figures related to the battery and adding 12 kg of copper and 2 kg of manganese for the motor and some 16 kg of copper and 10 kg of manganese for the glider. () The quantity of Ag is calculated as the lower average of the most recent installations, taking into account most recent savings in silver usage in PV. () Older onshore wind turbines use gears and doubly fed induction generators which do not use permanent magnets.
+Data collected from [14] and relevant references. () The quantity of Nd is calculated as lower average of most recent installations, and it is not in expected proportion.
+Similar data can be obtained by using the figures related to the battery [15] and adding some 12 kg of copper and 2 kg of manganese for the motor and some 16 kg of copper and 10 kg of manganese for the glider. () The quantity of Ag is calculated as lower average of most recent installations, taking into account most recent savings in silver usage in PV. () Older on-shore wind-turbines use gears and doubly-fed induction generators which do not use permanent magnets.

-12.2 Mt, most of it used for expanding transmission and distribution grids.
-Annual demand for Si (Silicon) would rise from 0.8 to 2 Mt, mostly for solar panels [2].
-Recent developments have reduced the quantity of silver used in solar panels below 8 g/m2, thus reducing the requirements from 80 t of Ag for each installed GW of solar panels down to 40 t/GW.
+Electrification raises demand for key minerals from 2 to 7 times by 2030 [2].
+Annual demand for Cu for electrification alone is expected to increase from 5.8 Mt to 12.2 Mt, most of it used for expanding transmission and distribution grids.
+Annual demand for Si would rise from 0.8 Mt to 2 Mt, mostly for solar panels [2].
+Recent developments have reduced the quantity of silver used in solar panels below 8 gr/m^2 , thus reducing the requirements from 80 t of Ag for each installed GW of solar panels down to 40 t/GW.